Jump to navigation

 The dissertation shows that the candidate has technical mastery in the chosen field and is capable of independent research.
 It is expected to be a positive contribution to knowledge, which may consist of a new scientific generalization, a new body of integrated facts that carries scientific implications that extend beyond itself or a substantial improvement in technique or procedure.

 The final public oral examination is a final examination in the field of study.
-In addition to defending the dissertation, candidates are expected to respond to questions relating to the specific principles involved in their research and to questions ranging widely over related subjects.
+In addition to defending the dissertation, candidates are expected to respond to questions relating to the specific principles involved in their research and to wide-ranging questions about related subjects.

 The Ph.D. will be awarded once the dissertation has been approved and the final public oral has been completed.